iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#093] Did any one of you suffer damages in this malfunction incident.md

 Wait, so no backup system at all for such delicate equipment??
 QAQ

 **Andy_Roid**<br>
-ARC had better shell out some serious money for this screw-up
+ARC had better shell out some serious money for this screw\-up

 **StuffyMouth**<br>
 So there were people who got better??

 **9tingale**<br>
-Yes, patients with Virtual-Internet Related Post-Traumatic Stress Disorder
+Yes, patients with Virtual\-Internet Related Post\-Traumatic Stress Disorder

 **Wickedragon**<br>
-9tingale, have you ever thought about becoming a knowledge-type streamer?<br>
+9tingale, have you ever thought about becoming a knowledge\-type streamer?<br>
 I've always found your articles to be professional and useful

 **Mimosa_droid**<br>